-First Reading Chapter 3 October 22, 2020 Facade Elements:
+Adoption Hearing First Reading Chapter 3 November 12October 22, 2020 Façade Elements: To create a consistent design aesthetic, please refer to Sec.
+3-6.6.
 In order to create a moderately consistent building line, a minimum of 50% of the building frontage must be built to the front setback (except where side setbacks exceed 50% of the lot width).